AxoLabs/BEE2-Axos-Packages/docs/CONTRIBUTING.md

 Unless you have experience with how Portal 2 and the BEEMod work, please do not propose solutions to bugs, or try to help with fixing them.

 ### Use issues for their intended purpose.
-Please only open an issue if you want to suggest an enhancement to one of my packages or want to report a bug within them.
+Please only open an issue if you want to suggest an enhancement to one of the packages or want to report a bug with them.
 Do not use them as a discussion forum, or a place to suggest new items.
 While opening an issue, please also make sure to use the correct issue template.

 ### Test bugs in the latest, unmodified version.
 Please, when reporting a bug, make sure to test it in the latest version of the BEEMod my packages support, and make sure you are using the latest version of the packages.
 I will not help you if either is outdated, as your problem may have been fixed in a newer release.
 If you have made any changes to the packages, I would be very grateful if you could, before reporting an issue, ensure the issue also persists in an unmodified version of the package.

-I will not provide help if the version of the package you are using has been downloaded from elsewhere than this repository (with the only exception being the Portal Community server), as it was re-uploaded without my permission and because I can't verify it wasn't modified.
+I will not provide help if the version of the package you are using has been downloaded from elsewhere than this repository (with the only exception being the Portal Community server's UCP bundle), as it was re-uploaded without my permission and because I can't verify it wasn't modified.

 ## To summarize: Use common sense and don't be annoying.
 Thank you in advance!